Engee documentation

 Defining a point transformation

-A function that performs one iteration of the algorithm: selects one of the four affine transformations and applies it to the current coordinates of the point (f.x, f.y), then converts the new real coordinates to discrete pixel coordinates and colors the corresponding pixel in the image.
+A function that performs one iteration of the algorithm: selects one of the four affine transformations and applies it to the current coordinates of the point (f.x, f.y), then converts the new real coordinates to discrete pixel coordinates and fills in the corresponding pixel in the image.

 function transform(f::BarnsleyFern)